atcoun/ziogram/README.md

 ### Initialization

-`Bot` is created from a token and a `ClientSession`.
+`Bot` is created from a token and a `Client`.
 The session owns the HTTP client and the allocator.

 ```zig
 const std = @import("std");